Akalanka-00/IT-Quality-Assurance-Assignment/README.md

-# IT Quality Assurance Assignment
+# IT Quality Assurance Assignment - Group 34

 This repository contains test cases for UI and API testing using **Cucumber** with **Playwright** in **TypeScript**.
 The project is divided into two parts: